Raising Your Child to Love Reading

 -

-Audio books from the library or
+Audio books from the library or a website

 Ask relatives or friends to record books